neurowelt/AnimateDiff/README.md

 # AnimateDiff

+> NOTE: The goal of this repository is to experiment with different additions to AnimateDiff.
+This repository contains updates found in different repositories.
+You can found the list of repositories [below](#note)

 This repository is the official implementation of [AnimateDiff](https://arxiv.org/abs/2307.04725).

 **[AnimateDiff: Animate Your Personalized Text-to-Image Diffusion Models without Specific Tuning](https://arxiv.org/abs/2307.04725)**